alansartorio/IngeSoftTPE/presentation.md

 ## Main Problem

-What's the first thing that comes to mind when you're told that Class 1 and this are the dependencies?
+What's the first thing that comes to mind when you have this dependency tree?

 ![width:300px](./img/1.png)

 ---

-And this?
+And this one?

 ![width:700px](./img/2.png)